 35.3.17 Enhanced multi-link single radio operation

-The (#15044)EMLSR operation defined in this subclause allows a non-AP MLD with multiple receive chains to listen on the EMLSR links when the corresponding non-AP STAs affiliated with the non-AP MLD are in awake state as defined below for an initial Control frame sent by an AP affiliated with an AP MLD in a non-HT (duplicate) PPDU, followed by frame exchanges on the link on which the initial Control frame was received.
+The (#15044)EMLSR operation defined in this subclause allows a non-AP MLD with multiple receive chains to listen on (#16054)one or more EMLSR links when the corresponding non-AP STA(s) affiliated with the non-AP MLD are in awake state as defined below for an initial Control frame sent by an AP affiliated with an AP MLD in a non-HT (duplicate) PPDU, followed by frame exchanges on the link on which the initial Control frame was received.

 In EMLSR mode, a non-AP MLD shall follow the rules defined in this subclause.